Dr. Tom Arnold

 Office: WA 150

-On a personal note, Joshua is an avid game player, with Scrabble, Dominion, and 7 Wonders among his favorite.
+On a personal note, Joshua is an avid game player, with Scrabble, Dominion, and 7 Wonders among his favorites.
 He also is a fan of all things Star Trek, and although he doesn’t own a costume from any of the series, he can identify almost any episode of ST:TOS and ST:TNG by title.

 Instructor of Physics